Andrei Cristea: Gabala, Salernitana and Martina Franca

-Politehnica Iași
+Politehnica Iași, "U" Craiova and Mioveni

-After playing for Salernitana and Martina Franca in the Italian Serie C, in February 2016, Cristea returned to Romania to join his former team, Liga I club Politehnica Iași.
-He subsequently signed a one-and-a-half-year contract with the Moldavian squad.

-He scored 7 goals in 17 games in the second half of the 2015–16 Liga I and helped Politehnica Iași qualify for the 2016–17 Europa League qualifying phase for the first time in their history.
-He then opened the scoring in a 2–2 draw against Hajduk Split in their first European game.
-On 14 December 2018, in a game against Concordia Chiajna, Cristea scored a brace and reached 100 goals scored in the Romanian Liga I.
+In February 2016, Cristea returned to Romania to join his former team, Liga I club Politehnica Iași.
+He scored seven goals in 17 games in the second half of the 2015–16 Liga I and helped Politehnica qualify for the Europa League for the first time in their history.
+In their first European match, he opened the scoring in the 2–2 draw against Hajduk Split in the first leg of the 2016–17 Europa League second qualifying round.
+However, they failed to advance further in the competition as they were defeated 2–1 by Hajduk in the second leg.
+On 14 December 2018, in a 3–0 win against Concordia Chiajna, Cristea scored a brace and reached 100 goals in Liga I.